 A woman is motionless, seated alone, by the lamppost, staring at nowhere before her lover arrives.
-The sunlight is still on, approaching the time that day is over, and the lamppost is soon to turn on, along a silent river, on the edge of a road, under an arch.
+The sunlight still upon the sky, approaching the time that day is over, and the lamppost is set to turn on, alongside a silent river, beside an empty road, under an arch.

 …but even when they drive you away; there is no reason for their actions but to make you see the infinity of the sunset; this is the time when the lights go on and everything becomes such possibility that you could live on eternity.